railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/index.rst

  It also discusses consumption and production of products, as well as the necessary operations on machinery, tools or human resources.*

-The management of manufacturing in Open ERP is based on its stock management and, like it, is very flexible in both its operations and its financial control.
+The management of manufacturing in OpenERP is based on its stock management and, like it, is very flexible in both its operations and its financial control.
 It benefits particularly from the use of double-entry stock management for production orders.